EVERY 5 MINUTES AN AMERICAN HORSE IS SLAUGHTERED FOR HUMAN CONSUMPTION.

 - Talk about the horrors of horse slaughter and the solution to this cruelty: passage of legislation banning horse slaughter.

 - You can also help our campaign by distributing Animal Welfare Institute’s Horse Slaughter brochure to others; extra copies are available from AWI upon request.

 This information is courtesy of the Animal Welfare Institute.

 News and Updates:

 - The American Horse Slaughter Prevention Act (H.R.
 2966) was signed into law on November 30, 2011. — Click here for general information.
-Click here to read the full text of the bill.
-Click here to listen to a radio report, with debate from both sides.

 - Read the U.S. Dept. of Agriculture’s response to petitions reacting to the passage of H.R.
 2966, and sign the petition you wish to support here!

 - FOR CANADIAN READERS: Bill C-322 has been introduced in Parliament, which would ban the importation or exportation of horses for slaughter or horsemeat for human consumption.
 Click here for more information and to find out how you can help!